mojamil/Expedijkstra/README.md

  ### Example Usage
  * ./air -b JFK; Does bfs traversal begininng at JFK.
 Can check bfs traversal at traversal_order.txt.
  * ./air -d JFK; SFO - Does Dijkstras from JFK to SFO.
 Printed out optimal route in command line.
  * ./air -b -ve JFK 40; Performs and vizualizes bfs from JFK.
 Vizualization adds a frame every edge, so very slow.
 Will add 40 frames.
 Can view in Maps/vizualize_by_edges.gif.
-A preloaded one called isp400.gif is there if you want to see it without building one.
+A preloaded one located in the example folder, and also is below, is there if you want to see it without building one.
  * ./air -b -vl JFK; Performs and vizualizes bfs from JFK by layer (every bfs is done with that layer of depth).
  * ./air -d -v JFK SFO; Does Dijkstras from JFK to SFO and vizualizes it.
 Starts at red and ends at green with all intermediate airports in blue.
  * ./air; Allows user to input to airports in loop to continueally find best route with Dijikstras.